vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/07/052/01_AdityAso_aditayaH.md

 <details><summary>Jamison Brereton</summary>

-We would be offenseless (áditi) sons of Aditi, and a fortress among gods  and mortals, o Vasus.
+We would be offenseless (áditi) sons of Aditi, and a fortress among gods  and mortals, o Vasus.
 Winning (this) we would win, o Mitra and Varuṇa.
 Becoming (this) we  would become greater, o Heaven and Earth.
 </details>